 Injured victims of auto accidents can seek compensation for damages including medical expenses, lost wages, hospitalization, permanent injuries, disabilities, pain and suffering and emotional distress.
 Families that have lost loved ones in auto accidents can file what is known as a wrongful death claim seeking compensation for medical and funeral costs, lost future income, pain and suffering and loss of love, care and companionship.

-Finally, it is important to have an experienced Orange County personal injury lawyer on your side who will fight for your rights and help you obtain maximum compensation for your injuries, damages and losses.
+Finally, it is important to have an experienced Orange County car accident lawyer on your side who will fight for your rights and help you obtain maximum compensation for your injuries, damages and losses.
 You need a knowledgeable attorney who can guide you through what can be a complex process.
 Further, a car accident attorney who is experienced in handling cases similar to yours will be able to identify and successfully pursue all avenues of compensation resulting in the best possible outcome.

 The caliber of attorney you hire to represent you in your personal injury case can make all the difference in the outcome of your case.
 If you have been injured in a local car accident, call Timothy J. Ryan & Associates at (800) 838-6644 for a free consultation and case evaluation.